natashamathur/life_of_pii/README.md

 This utility requires Python 3.7 and the packages [`re`](https://docs.python.org/3/library/re.html) and [`nltk`](https://www.nltk.org/).

+The utility can be run on a file or a string, and can output the results to a dictionary or file.
+The return options are provided so that the utility can be more easily integrated as part of a larger codebase if needed.

+For example, this is the command line command to run the utilty on a file (FILENAME) and return a string.

+`python3.6 finder.py --ascii_file 'FILENAME' --display`

 ## Uses
 This utility provides the ability to extract multiple types of PII from documents with large quantities of data in an efficient manner.
 For example,